Name Taken: History

 In October 2003, the band played with Spitalfield on their tour of the US.
 In December 2003, the band signed to Fiddler Records.
 In January 2004, the band release a demo version of "It Sounds Prettier in Spanish" online.
 Hold On was released on April 13, 2004.
 To promote it, the band went on tour with Salem, From First to Last, and Scatter the Ashes, until June.
 From here, they toured with Gatsbys American Dream and Bear vs. Shark until early July 2004.
 In July and August 2004, the group went on tour with Fall Out Boy, Bayside, Armor for Sleep, and The Academy Is....
 They then toured with the Beautiful Mistake, Tokyo Rose, My New Life and Mock Orange in October 2004.
 Name Taken closed out the year touring with the Beautiful Mistake.
 On January 22, 2005, the music video for "Control" was posted online.
 They opened in 2005 and toured with Relient K and Mae.
 The band announced they were breaking up on May 18, 2005 after two years of touring to pursue their college education.
-Chad and Blake attended Cal State Fullerton, while Ryan attended University of California, Berkeley and went on to be a graduate student at Cornell University.
+Chad and Blake attended Cal State Fullerton, while Ryan attended University of California, Berkeley and went on to earn a PhD from Cornell University.

-In February 2007 they announced that they were due to play two reunion shows on May 5 and May 6, 2007, at Anaheim's Chain Reaction.
+In February 2007, they announced that they were due to play two reunion shows on May 5 and May 6, 2007, at Anaheim's Chain Reaction.
 Paul Riscalla assisted with drum duties for the shows.
 Despite the fact that both shows were sold out, the band never regrouped to record a new album.
 On November 28, 2007, a message from Blake appeared on absolutepunk.net saying that Name Taken would in fact not be reforming and that the shows were just for fun.
-They released their first song in 14 years, "Blood And Bones", in July 2018.
+They released their first song in 14 years, "Blood And Bones", in July 2018, followed by a 2007 home demo of "Nanking" in 2022.